microsoft/vscode-docs/docs/python/jupyter-support.md

 ### Undo your last change

-You can use the `kbstyle(z)` key to undo your previous change, for example, if you've made an accidental edit you can undo it to the previous correct state.
+You can use the `kbstyle(z)` key to undo your previous change, for example, if you've made an accidental edit you can undo it to the previous correct state, or if you've deleted a cell accidentally you can recover it.

 ### Switch between code and Markdown